 There's a comforting feeling that comes with a new security purchase.
-You mount the camera, set up the smart lock, and for a moment it feels like the job is done.
+You mount the cameras, set up the smart locks, and for a moment it feels like the job is done.

 But here's the honest truth: that feeling is the beginning of security, not the end of it.

-At IntelliDwelling, we work with homeowners every day who have solid technology in place and still feel uneasy—because they sense, correctly, that gear alone isn't enough.
-The homes that are genuinely well-protected aren't just well-equipped.
+At IntelliDwelling, we work with homeowners, business owners, and multi-site operators who all have solid technology in place — and still feel uneasy.
+Because they sense, correctly, that gear alone isn't enough.
+The properties that are genuinely well-protected aren't just well-equipped.
 They're well-maintained, well-monitored, and built on habits that get revisited regularly.

 Security isn't a product you install.
 It's a process you practice.